zanata/zanata-platform/docs/installation/linux-installation.md

 ## Fedora
 There are two ways to install zanata-client, via `0install` or `dnf`.

-*Note: If you have installed `zanata-cli` previously through different method, you need to uninstall that*

 ### With 0install

+**Note: If you have previously installed `zanata-cli` through 0install, please run this command to update your `zanata-cli`**

+    0install destroy zanata-cli | yes | 0install -c add zanata-cli https://raw.githubusercontent.com/zanata/zanata.github.io/master/files/0install/zanata-cli.xml

+**Note: If you have previously installed `zanata-cli` with Ivy or dnf, you need to uninstall it first**

+---

 1. Install 0install

         sudo yum -y install 0install java-1.8.0-openjdk unzip